ewenme/site/content/posts/2022-09-30-diy-dj-stream/index.md

 ### Storage

-You'll need somewhere to back-up the files you're creating as byproducts of the show.
+You'll need somewhere to back-up the files you're creating.
 These include image (e.g. artwork, logos, photoshop templates), audio (e.g. show recordings), video (e.g. show clips) and text (e.g. tracklists) files.
 Ideally, you should get into the habit of backing up these files consistently as early as possible.
 It's not fun doing it in bulk or worse, losing high-quality recordings completely.

 We use a fairly obvious option,
 [Google Drive](https://www.google.co.uk/intl/en-GB/drive/).
 We made a new